Henry Morgenthau Sr.: Interwar period

 Following the war, there was much interest and preparation within the Jewish community for the forthcoming Paris Peace Conference, by groups both supportive and opposed to the concept of a Jewish homeland in Palestine.
 In March 1919, as President Woodrow Wilson was leaving for the Conference, Morgenthau was among 31 prominent Jewish Americans to sign an anti-Zionist petition presented by U.S. Congressman Julius Kahn; he and many other prominent Jewish representatives attended the Conference.
 Morgenthau served as an advisor regarding Eastern Europe and the Middle East, and later worked with war-related charitable bodies, including the Relief Committee for the Middle East, the Greek Refugee Settlement Commission and the American Red Cross.
 In 1919, he headed the United States government fact-finding mission to Poland, which produced the Morgenthau Report.
-In 1933, he was the American representative at the Geneva Conference.
+In 1920, he was nominated as ambassador to Mexico, but was never confirmed as Warren G. Harding was elected president later that year.
+In 1933, he was an American representative at the Geneva Conference.

 Death

 Morgenthau on a 2015 Armenian stamp from the series "Centennial of the Armenian Genocide".
 In the background is the telegram (in strip form pasted onto a page) pictured above.

 Morgenthau died in 1946 at age 90 following a cerebral hemorrhage, in New York City, and was buried in Hawthorne, New York.
 His son Henry Morgenthau Jr. was a Secretary of the Treasury from 1934 to July 1945.
 His daughter, Alma Wertheim, had married banker Maurice Wertheim in 1909 and was the mother of historian Barbara Tuchman.
 His daughter Ruth Morgenthau was married to banker George W. Naumburg (son of Elkan Naumburg), and then John Knight.